 A fresh coat of paint is an easy, inexpensive way to transform a room.
 But buying just the right amount of paint for the job?
 That’s a trickier task.
-If you’re like most DIYers, you’ve got a growing collection of partially used paint cans gathering dust in your garage.
+If you’re like most DIYers, you have a growing collection of partially used paint cans gathering dust in your garage.
 Getting rid of them doesn’t have to be a headache.
-We’ve laid out all your options to dispose of old paint safely and responsibly.
+Keep reading to learn how to dispose of paint properly.

 Can You Throw Away Paint?